Poplar Street Bridge: Description

+The old alignment of I-70 through downtown to the west approach for the Stan Musial Veterans Memorial Bridge became an extension of I-44.
+However, motorists traveling eastbound on I-44 must continue westbound on I-70 and do not have a direct connection to the Stan Musial Veterans Memorial Bridge, while motorists traveling westbound on I-70 do not have a direct connection to I-44 westbound.
+Such access requires using I-55/I-64 across the Poplar Street Bridge, Westbound I-70 traffic must follow I-55/I-64 before Exit 3 on the Illinois side of the river to connect to I-44 westbound on the Missouri side, while eastbound I-44 traffic must exit onto I-55/I-64 on the Missouri side to connect to I-70 eastbound the Illinois side.

 Historical areas

 The east end of the bridge crosses the south end of what was Bloody Island which Robert E. Lee connected to the mainland of Illinois with landfill in the 1850s.
 During its island days several Missouri politicians fought duels there.
 What was Bloody Island is now a train yard.

 Name

 Although the bridge's former name honors former St. Louis mayor Bernard F. Dickmann, it is most commonly referred to as the Poplar Street Bridge, with many locals unaware of its official name.
 The Missouri end of the bridge sits over Poplar Street, and the media started referring to it by that name long before the bridge opened due to the fact that the bridge was built over Poplar Street.

 It was officially renamed as the Congressman William L. Clay Sr. Bridge in October 2013 in honor of Bill Clay.